remy/remysharp.com/public/til/spectrum/ps2-spectrum-keys.md

 | Colon : | Ctrl + z |

-There's also [this document](https://www.specnext.com/new-ps2-us-keymap/) that shows PS2 mappings to the spectrum, useful when you're forced
+There's also [this document](https://www.specnext.com/new-ps2-us-keymap/) that shows PS2 mappings to the spectrum, useful when you're forced to use the "48K style keys".